Fiat Toro

-The Fiat Toro is a pickup truck made by Fiat in Brazil.
+The Fiat Toro is a compact pickup truck made by Fiat in Brazil.
 It is derived from the Fiat FCC4 Concept and is based on the Small Wide 4×4 architecture shared with the Jeep Renegade, Jeep Compass, and the Fiat 500X.
 In several markets in Latin America including Colombia, the Toro is sold as the Ram 1000, using the Ram Trucks marque.